 This means that someone (who is not involved in the case) must personally deliver the court documents to the other side.
-You can not simply tell the defendant that you have filed legal action against them.
+You cannot simply tell the defendant you have filed legal action against them.
 If you know their address, you can notify them in person or by mail (see Service by Mail).

 Personal service must be made by:

-To complete personal service, you give a copy of the court documents to the server.
+To complete personal service, you give the server a copy of the court documents.
 The server gives the court documents to the party being served.
-It can be at the party's home, work, or anywhere on the street.
+It can be at the party's home, at work, or anywhere on the street.

 The server then fills out an Affidavit of Proof of Service.
 This document details when, where, and how (in person) the papers were served.
 The server signs the Proof of Service and returns it to you to file in court.